wesellis/custom-homepage-extension/README.md

 ## 🎯 Executive Summary

 Transform your browser's new tab page into a **productivity powerhouse** that saves **15 minutes daily** through instant access to frequently-used websites, eliminating bookmark searching and navigation delays.
-With dynamic Unsplash backgrounds and customizable website grids, this extension delivers **$4,800 annual productivity value** per user.
+With dynamic Unsplash backgrounds and customizable website grids, this extension maximizes your browsing efficiency.

 ### 📊 Key Performance Metrics